bcgov/ols-geocoder/product-vision.md

 The BC Address Geocoder provides address cleaning, correction, completion, geocoding, and reverse geocoding for government and the public at large.
 Geocoding turns a physical address into a form of spatial data called a point that can be used to display the location of the address on a map or answer spatial queries such as:

 - how close is the nearest school, firehall, hospital, or swimming pool?
-- are there any medical lab test facilities within three kilometres of here
+- are there any medical lab test facilities within three kilometres of a given medical drop-in clinic?

 Reverse geocoding finds the nearest address to a given point.
 Address cleaning and standardization allow you to deduplicate your data and link data records that have no key fields in common.